 You can be proactive in preventing burnout.
 Here are some ways to avoid the exhaustion and misery that can accompany burnout:

 It takes a lot to be a working mom.
-But, with some self-care and a little practice, you can juggle it all without reaching the burnout point.
+But, with some self-care and a little practice, you can juggle it all without reaching the tipping point.